duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_overview.md

 The output file needs to use UTF-8 encoding so we can process it.
 Please make sure you write your parse scripts accordingly or we'll probably run into some problems getting it integrated.

-The output format from parse.xx depends on the type of content.
+The output format from `parse.xx` depends on the type of content.
 In any case, it should be a tab delimited file, with one line per entry.
-Usually there is no need for newline characters, but if there is a need for some reason, escape them with a backslash like \\\n.
-If you want a newline displayed, use &lt;br&gt;
+Usually there is no need for newline characters, but if there is a need for some reason, escape them with a backslash like `\\\n`.
+If you want a newline displayed, use `<br>`

 Every line in the output file must contain thirteen fields, separated by tabs.
 Some of the fields may be empty.
 The fields are as follows:

   1. Full article title.
-Must be unique across the data set of this instant answer. *This field is required.* Examples: ``Perl``
+Must be unique across the data set of this instant answer. *This field is required.* Examples: `Perl`

-  2. Type of article. ``A`` for actual articles, ``D`` for disambiguation pages, or ``R`` for redirects. *This field is required.*
+  2. Type of article. `A` for actual articles, `D` for disambiguation pages, or `R` for redirects. *This field is required.*

   3. *For redirects only.* An alias for a title such as a common misspelling or AKA.
 The format is the full title of the Redirect, e.g., DuckDuckGo.
-Examples: ``Duck Duck Go -> DuckDuckGo``
+Examples: `Duck Duck Go -> DuckDuckGo`

   4. *Ignore.*

   5. Categories.
 An article can have multiple categories, and category pages will be created automatically.
 An example of a category page can be seen at [http://duckduckgo.com/c/Procedural_programming_languages](http://duckduckgo.com/c/Procedural_programming_languages).
-Multiple categories must be separated by an escaped newline, ``\\n``.
+Multiple categories must be separated by an escaped newline, `\\n`.
 Categories should generally end with a plural noun.
-Examples: ``Procedural programming languages\\n``
+Examples: `Procedural programming languages\\n`

   6. *Ignore.*

   7. Related topics.
 These will be turned into links in the Zero-click Info box.
-Examples: ``[[Perl Data Language]]``.
-If the link name is different, ``[[Perl Data Language|PDL]]``.
+Examples: `[[Perl Data Language]]`.
+If the link name is different, `[[Perl Data Language|PDL]]`.

   8. *Ignore.*